bhanu-lab/NetworkScanner/README.md

  <h3>How to run</h3>
- run Redis on port number 6379.
-If you wanted to run redis docker image use `docker run -p 6379:6379 -d redis` run flask  application using
+ Redis runs on port number 6379.
+If you wanted to run redis docker image use below commands
+ <h4>Redis Setup</h4>
+ Create docker volume for persistent storage
+ `sudo docker volume create netscan`
+ Run redis container using volumes
+ `docker container run -d -p 6379:6379 --name redis-netscan --mount source=netscan,destination=/data redis`
+ <h4>Flask App</h4>
+ run flask  application using
  `python3 -m flask run`
+ If you are one any of linux flavour which supports systemd then user netscan.service as unit file to bring python flask application

+ <h4>Web Pages</h4>>
+ Run webpages from html directory to view results in better eye pleasing way

  open your browser and enter below  url for scanning all devices: http://127.0.0.1:5000/